benmvp/benmvp.com/content/posts/stop-fighting-react-useeffect-missing-dependencies-rule/index.md

   - almost never want that functionality
   - so can pass dependencies array to run on changes
   - no real concept of "on mount" w/ hooks cuz there are no lifecycle methods
-- But some times you have helper functions that are being called
+- But sometimes you have helper functions that are being called
-  - defined as inner functions w/in the component
+  - defined as inner functions w/in the component when they depends on props and/or state
-  - seems weird to add those, but it's important
+  - seems weird to add those as, but it's important to avoid stale props/state
+    - the `exhaustive-deps` eslint rule from `eslint-plugin-react-hooks` tells you that you need it
   - several fixes:
     - don't use a helper function and move all the code w/in (if only being used once)
     - move the function w/in the `useEffect` and set its scope props as dependencies (if only being used once)